No-no77/nono-weiss/_scrapbook/Danganronpa Themed TTRPG Game.md

 Players never know the Difficulty Numbers for Sense Trouble before deciding how many points to spend, even in games where GMs generously inform the players of other Difficulty Numbers.
 Players must blindly choose how much to spend.

 When more than one player is able to make a Sense Trouble test, the group decides which of them makes the attempt.
 Only one attempt per source of trouble occurs, conducted by the chosen PC.

-#### Shrink

-You can provide comfort, perspective and solace to the mentally troubled.
-You may be a therapist or counselor, a priest or pastor, or just a empathetic and intuitive individual.
-You can restore panicked characters to a state of calm, and treat any long-term mental illnesses they accrue in the course of their investigations.

 #### Specific Weapon Use